Nelson Piquet Jr.: NASCAR (2010–2014, 2016, 2026)

 In 2014, Piquet was hired by Randy Humphrey Racing to race the No. 77 Ford in the Sprint Cup Series' Cheez-It 355 at The Glen at Watkins Glen International, which would be his debut in the series.

 Two years later, Piquet returned to the Nationwide Series, now known as the Xfinity Series, driving the No. 98 Ford for Biagi-DenBeste Racing at Mid-Ohio Sports Car Course.

+Piquet has returned to racing in NASCAR in 2026, in the 2026 NASCAR Euro Series, driving the no. 48 Ford Mustang entry for Alumitec Racing.

+Piquet competing at the RFK Stadium during the 2014 Global RallyCross Championship.

 Rallycross

 Released by Turner Scott Motorsports due to a lack of sponsorship following the 2013 season, in April 2014 it was announced that Piquet would contest the 2014 Global RallyCross Championship with SH Racing, driving the No. 07 Ford Fiesta ST. He collected four podiums in nine races, and finished the season in fourth place in the championship standings.